balanceiskey/balanceiskey.github.io/_posts/paternity-leave.md

 After two and half weeks paid paternity leave I’m sad it’s coming to a close.
 I didn’t expect to feel this way.
 I thought I’d be anxious to get back to work and that my days alone with a 3-month-old, disengaged from the adult world, would become tiresome and lonely.
 It has been a special experience, one I would not trade for anything else.

-Sprout recently started offering a full month’s paid paternity leave and after Arin was born in February, I opted to use a portion immediately and then another chunk once Megan’s maternity leave was eaten up after 12 weeks.
-As the days to paternity leave approached I began to calculate what my days would be like.
+[Sprout](http://www.sproutsocial.com) recently started offering a full month’s paid paternity leave and after Arin was born in February, I opted to use a portion immediately and then another chunk once Megan’s maternity leave was eaten up after 12 weeks.
+As the days to paternity leave approached I began to calculate what they would be like.
 How often does he eat?
 How often does he nap?
 How will I keep him engaged?
 What milestones should I watch out for?

 I’d obviously been around for the first 3 months (engaged I might add, not just hanging out on the sidelines), but I don’t think I fully comprehended what daily life was like.
 I helped out however I could and Megan made sure I stayed on track.
 I assumed it was hard.
 But to assume something doesn’t mean you really know what the hell is going on.